 The Fair Debt Collection Practices Act (FDCPA) regulates how debt collectors must conduct themselves when attempting to collect debts.
 The FDCPA offers important legal rights to debtors that include protection from certain debt collection practices including harassment or abuse, false or misleading representations, unfair practices, validation of debts, multiple debts, legal actions, and furnishing deceptive forms.
-At Cogburn Law Offices, we know that you want a reputable firm to make sure these rights are respected by debt collectors.
+At Cogburn Law, we know that you want a reputable FDCPA lawyer to make sure these rights are respected by debt collectors.
 If necessary, we can help you bring a civil suit to affirm these protections and seek damages when appropriate.
 Speak to a debt collection attorney today if you feel you’re being harassed by debt collection agencies or creditors.
 Sometimes you need the backing of an award-winning law firm to make them listen.

-Beyond our reputation for legal expertise and integrity, we’re also on top of new legal developments as it applies to our clients.
+Beyond our reputation for consumer legal expertise and integrity, we’re also on top of new legal developments as it applies to our clients.
 The FDCPA may very well see substantive changes as it comes under the purview of the Consumer Financial Protection Bureau.
-As such, we’ll be ready to aggressively pursue any new or modified protections, including changes to enforcement policies, as this new agency puts them into effect.
+As such, our debt collection attorney will be ready to aggressively pursue any new or modified protections, including changes to enforcement policies, as this new agency puts them into effect.

 Fair Debt Collection Practice Advocates in Your Corner

 At Cogburn Law in Las Vegas, we serve as dedicated advocates for clients, holding creditors to the terms of the Fair Debt Collection Practices Act.
 The FDCPA imposes restrictions on the way debt collectors can communicate while collecting a debt, including the following: